dbwilczak/entropy-growth/README.md

 We proved that there are five saddle-bifurcations of fixed points of $`P_a`$ in the considered parameter range.

-The following program validates existence of these bifurcations and teh existence of smooth branches of fixed points, as described in the article.
+The following program validates existence of these bifurcations and the existence of smooth branches of fixed points, as described in the article.

 In order to run the program call